aseprite/api/api/image.md

 Sets the pixel in the *xy*-coordinate to the given [integer pixel value](pixelcolor.md#apppixelcolor).
-The *xy*-coordinate is relative to the image, so pixel (0, 0) is the first pixel at the top-left coorner in the image, not in the sprite canvas.
+The *xy*-coordinate is relative to the image, so pixel (0, 0) is the first pixel at the top-left corner of the image, not in the sprite canvas.

 **Warning**: This method doesn't create undo information, you should